iannakim/iannakim/README.md

 I'm a NYC teacher turned full stack developer who is passionate about coding and education.
 Education is in my DNA and I enjoy working with JavaScript, React, Redux, Ruby and Ruby on Rails.
 My strength is in frontend development and I have an eye for good, intuitive designs.
 During my spare time I like to read, cook, hike, and snuggle with my <a href="https://www.instagram.com/coopersadventuresnyc/">rescue pup</a>. 🐶

-## 🚧 Current Working On
-* Algorithms and data structures 🧠
-* Learning more about SQL
-* Practicing CSS/HTML5 skills 🖼

-## 🌎 Let's be Internet BFF's!
 - <a href="https://annakim.dev">Portfolio</a>
 - <a href="https://www.linkedin.com/in/devannakim/"> LinkedIn </a>
-- Scribbles and things on  <a href="https://medium.com/@dear.hyunji"> Medium </a> 💬 ✍🏼
+-  <a href="https://medium.com/@dear.hyunji">Scribbles and etc</a> 💬✍🏼

+## 🚧 Current Working On
+* Algorithms and data structures
+* Learning more about SQL!!
+* Further improving my CSS/HTML5 skills 🖼

 ## 🎬 Project Demo's
 - <a href="https://youtu.be/XhGUIsml7eE"> NYC School Monitor </a>(educational) React | Redux | JS | Semantic UI